-Amendment Growth Plan text as modified through Amendment Draft: Niagara Region's comments to Province Policy # Text = removed ; Text = added ; Text = retained Text = removed; Text = added; Text = retained; Text = Region revision Comments provided by local municipal partners Settlement Urban areas and rural settlement areas settlements within Areas municipalities (such as cities, towns, villages and hamlets) that a. built up areas where development is concentrated and which have a mix of land uses; and b. lands which have been designated in an official plan for development in accordance with the policies of this Plan.
+Amendment Growth Plan text as modified through Amendment Draft: Niagara Region's comments to Province Policy # Text = removed ; Text = added ; Text = retained Text = removed; Text = added; Text = retained; Text = Region revision Comments provided by local municipal partners Settlement Urban areas and rural settlement areas settlements within Areas municipalities (such as cities, towns, villages and hamlets) that are: a. built up areas where development is concentrated and which have a mix of land uses; and b. lands which have been designated in an official plan for development in accordance with the policies of this Plan.
 Where there are no lands that have been designated for development, the settlement area may be no larger than the area where development is concentrated.
-Stratogic (Based on PPS, 2014 and modified for this Plan) Areas that have been identified by the Minister that are to be Strategic Settlement Employment Areas planned and protected for employment uses that require large lots of land and depend upon efficient movement of goods and access to Highway 400.
+(Based on PPS, 2014 and modified for this Plan) Strategic Areas that have been identified by the Minister that are to be Settlement planned and protected for employment uses that require large lots Employment of land and depend upon efficient movement of goods and access Areas to Highway 400.
 These are not settlement areas or prime employment areas.
-Major retail and residential uses are not permitted.
-Subwatershed Plan A plan that reflects and refines the goals, objectives, targets, and assessments of watershed planning, as available at the time a subwatershed plan is completed for smaller drainage areas, is tailored to subwatershed needs and addresses local issues.
+Major retail and residential uses are not Culturatarialisad permitted.
+Subwatershed Plan A plan that reflects and refines the goals, objectives, targets, and assessments of watershed planning , as available at the time a i iaii subwatershed plan is completed for smaller drainage areas, is tailored to subwatershed needs and addresses local issues.
 A subwatershed plan should: consider existing development and evaluate impacts of any potential or proposed land uses and development; identify hydrologic features, areas, linkages, and functions; identify natural features, areas, and related hydrologic functions; and provide for protecting, improving, or restoring the quality and quantity of water within a subwatershed.
 A subwatershed plan is based on pre-development monitoring and evaluation; is integrated with natural heritage protection; and identifies specific criteria, objectives, actions, thresholds, targets, and best management practices for development, for water and wastewater servicing, for stormwater management, for managing and minimizing impacts related to severe weather events, and to support ecological needs.
 (Greenbelt Plan) Undelineated Undelineated Built-up Areas Regional staff support this change.
-Built-up Areas •
+Built-up Areas Settlement areas for which the Minister has not delineated a built boundary pursuant to this Plan.